DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 - Evil Clown

-- Creepy music acting as a forewarning about something bad is about to happen
+- Creepy music acts as a forewarning that something bad is about to happen.

 - Irrational and stupid decisions by the group – “Let’s split up.”